What Does an A1C of 5.7 Mean?

 Executive Summary

-An A1C of 5.7% is the exact threshold where "Normal" blood sugar ends and Prediabetes begins.
+An A1C of 5.7% is the threshold where normal glucose control ends and prediabetes begins.
 It means your average blood sugar over the last 90 days was approximately 117 mg/dL.
-While this is not yet diabetes, it is a critical warning sign that your body is struggling to manage insulin.
+While this is not diabetes, it is a clear signal to review your habits, compare the result against our A1C chart, and start preventing further rise.

 The 5.7% Threshold Explained